Shaddix/dom-bind-notifier/README.md

 ## Object.observe

-Please note, that we use [`Object.observe` & `Array.observe`](http://wiki.ecmascript.org/doku.php?id=harmony:observe), so if your environment does not support it, you will need a shim.
+Please note, that we use [`Object.observe` & `Array.observe`](http://wiki.ecmascript.org/doku.php?id=harmony:observe), so if your environment does not support it, you will need a shim (for example [MaxArt2501/object-observe](https://github.com/MaxArt2501/object-observe) + [MaxArt2501/array-observe](https://github.com/MaxArt2501/array-observe)).

 ## Polymer 0.5.x to 1.0.x